sensu-plugins/sensu-plugin/README.md

 WARNING and CRITICAL based on a threshold, but use the same message in both cases).

+For a metric, you can subclass one of the following:

+ * `Sensu::Plugin::Metric::CLI::JSON`
+ * `Sensu::Plugin::Metric::CLI::Graphite`
+ * `Sensu::Plugin::Metric::CLI::Statsd`
+ * `Sensu::Plugin::Metric::CLI::Dogstatsd`
+ * `Sensu::Plugin::Metric::CLI::Influxdb`

-For a metric, you can subclass either `Sensu::Plugin::Metric::CLI::JSON` or `Sensu::Plugin::Metric::CLI::Graphite`.
-Instead of outputting a Nagios-style line of text, these classes will output JSON-serialized objects or Graphite messages.
+Instead of outputting a Nagios-style line of text, these classes will output differently formated messages depending on the class you chose.

 ```ruby
 require 'sensu-plugin/metric/cli'